Audio-/Video conversation window

 - Quality and status line

 During an Audio-/VideoChat the quality of the data stream is indicated by a small triangle bar item.
 The more black bars are shown the better is the data stream quality.
 Moving the mouse over the item additional information is presented to the user as tooltip text: overall quality (good/bad), transmit statistics ("TX" values), receive statistics ("RX" values), Codec used(e.g. "Opus" with Audio and "VP8" with Video), Video resolution (e.g. 640x480), consumed bandwidth in kilobit per second (kb/s), Jitter buffer in milliseconds (ms), Round-Trip-Time "RTT" in milliseconds (how long the signal takes forth and back) and the calculated available bandwidth for Audio- and Video signals (mostly not fully consumed).
-At the right side the connection status is shown (e.g. connected).
-Even more right the elapsed time for the Audio/VideoChat counts up.
+The "ICE (TURN/STUN) Info" contains information about the IP-addresses and ports of the current media connection.
+Along with the IP-address, the connection type of the ICE candidates is displayed in parentheses ("host" - local IP in the LAN, "srflx" and "prflx" – usually publically available IP in the WAN (STUN), "relay" – usually publically available IP in the WAN (TURN)).
+The media connection status is shown next to the triangle bar symbol (e.g. connected).
+To the right the elapsed time for the Audio/VideoChat counts up.

 - Mute button for Audio/Video devices

 Near the red Hang-up button a small triangle button opens a menu for "muting" the microphone or the camera devices (if present).

 In the small, local Video picture an overlay button to mute the microphone appears while moving over with the mouse.
 While being muted the overlay button appears striked out.
 Pressing again the button turns back to normal.

 - Camera mute overlay button with VideoChat